PanagiotisGeorgiadis/MagicClipboard/README.md

 - Run `setup.sh`
 - [Load the unpacked extension](https://developer.chrome.com/extensions/getstarted) ( located inside `./chrome-extension` )

+**OR**

+- [Install the extension](https://chrome.google.com/webstore/detail/magic-clipboard/hpcejjdpbbkhhomlngbiloifbkdaagpg/related?hl=en) from the chrome webstore
+- Enable any extra permission you'd like to provide the extension with, such as `Allow in incognito` or `Allow access to file URLs`

 After you've loaded the extension have a look into the examples folder which contains example forms and data that you can load into the `Magic Clipboard` and fill out the forms.

 ### Development